NjengaC/SokoGardenApp/README.md

 ### 🛠️ Step 2: Creating a Signin Activity
 In this Step, we create a Signin Functionality for our App.
 This will be used by users to Login to the application.
 Signin Activity connects to API Created in https://github.com/modcomlearning/BackendAPI   Step 5 <br>
-Right Click on App Main Package - <b>New - Activity - Select Empty Views Activity </b> template<br> Give this Activity the name "Signin" Click Finish.
+Right Click on App  - <b>New - Activity - Select Empty Views Activity </b> template<br> Give this Activity the name "Signin" Click Finish.
 <br>

 In the New Created Activity, Open res-layout-activity_signin.xml and create below layout